amattu2/CARFAX-Wrapper/README.md

 ### get
 #### Usage
 This is the actual function exposed for fetching the vehicle history by VIN number.
 If you do not have the locationId or productDataId set, errors will be thrown.
 Everything else is error safe, including CARFAX API failures.
+The function will always return an array or throw an error.

+If a record (Overview or History) does NOT have a valid:
+- Odometer, it will be equal to `0`
+- Date, it will be equal to `NULL`

 ```PHP
 $data = amattu\CARFAX\ServiceHistory::get("1G1GCCBX3JX001788");